VisTrails/VisTrails/doc/usersguide/controlflow.rst

 The output port "Result" produces a list of results, one for each element in the input list.

+.. topic:: Try it Now!

   To better show how to use the ``Map`` module, let's use a workflow as an example.
 Inside the "examples" directory of the |vistrails|
   distribution, open the "triangle_area.vt" vistrail.
 Now, select the "Surface Area" version.
 This version basically calculates the area of a given isosurface.
 We are going to modify this version, in order to calculate the areas of the isosurface given by contour values in a list.
   Then, we will create a 2D plot to show all the areas.

-.. topic:: Try it Now!

-  Begin by deleting the ``StandardOutput`` module, and the connection between the ``vtkDataSetReader`` and the ``vtkContourFilter`` modules.
+  Begin by deleting the ``StandardOutput`` modules, and the connection between the ``vtkDataSetReader`` and the ``vtkContourFilter`` modules.
 Then, drag the following modules to the canvas:

    * ``Map``
-   * ``ListOfElements``
-   * ``Cross``
+   * ``CartesianProduct``
+   * ``List`` (under "Basic Modules")
-   * ``MplPlot`` (under "matplotlib")
+   * ``MplSource`` (under "matplotlib")
    * ``MplFigure`` (under "matplotlib")
    * ``MplFigureCell`` (under "matplotlib")
    * ``InputPort`` (under "Basic Modules") - you will need two of them